 So all these benefits are great for people who are running various smaller to medium sized projects.
 What about the power users, that expect to get the absolute maximum from their solutions?
 They are definitely covered.
 Linux is the OS that without a doubt is the lightest on resource use.
 That means more power left over for whatever application, website or project you might be hosting.

 So, let’s cover some distributions and see what might take your project on the right track.

-3 best Linux distro for hosting virtual machines
+3 best Linux distros for hosting virtual machines

 The ones to be looked at the closest are Debian, CentOS, and Ubuntu.
 These are, arguably the most stable ones, they’re free, open-source and maintain all the main benefits of Linux mentioned above, but add a little bit of their own spice to the mix.

 Let’s start off with CentOS.
 It’s the free alternative to RHEL or Red Hat Enterprise Linux.
 It’s probably the most widely used corporate IT distribution.
 If you’re looking to get to work and learn development, then you’re in the right place with CentOS.
 Since it’s based on RHEL, you’ll effectively be learning to work on two distributions at the same time.
 You might need a bit more technical knowledge, but if it’s internet based, then CentOS might be your best bet.